New Relic Alerts lets you create customized alerting solutions for monitoring your system. This document contains:

 Introduction to important concepts

-An alert condition includes: a monitored data source and thresholds that define the behavior that will be considered a violation.
+An alert condition includes: a) a monitored data source and b) thresholds that define the behavior that's considered a violation.

-For example, a specific alert condition might be described in this way: "If the response time for any page load in my app goes above 8 seconds and that lasts for more than 5 minutes, that is a violation."
+For example, a specific alert condition might be described in this way: "If the response time for any page load in my app goes above 8 seconds and lasts for more than 5 minutes, that's a violation."

-A threshold is part of a condition; it defines the behavior considered a violation.
-When you create a condition, there is a required critical-level threshold.
-Optionally you can set a secondary warning-level threshold.
+A threshold is part of a condition; it defines the behavior that's considered a violation.
+When you create a condition, there's a required critical-level threshold.
+Optionally, you can set a secondary warning-level threshold.

 A violation occurs when the value of a data source crosses an alert condition's threshold.
-A violation does not directly generate a notification.
-However, violations can lead to incidents, which in turn generate notifications.
+This leads to the creation of a violation event, which is used to pass important information downstream.

 Incidents are what generate notifications.
-At the alert policy level, you set the incident preference, which determines how violations are handled and combined to generate incidents.
+At the alert policy level, the incident preference determines how violations are handled and combined to generate incidents.

-For example, you may want to have every single violation generate an incident (many notifications), or you may want to have only a single incident open at a time across an entire policy (few notifications).
+For example, you may want to have every single violation generate an incident (many notifications) or you may want to have only a single incident open at a time across an entire alert policy (minimal notifications).
 Setting the incident preference gives you power over how notifications are created and helps prevent alert fatigue.

-At the alert policy level, you choose what team members will get notified when an incident occurs and how they will be notified.
+At the alert policy level, you choose what team members are notified when an incident occurs and how they're notified.
 New Relic offers several notification channels, including webhooks, Slack rooms, email, etc. You can include charts about the incident to provide context, and share them with your team's notification.

-Now that you understand some basic concepts and terms, let's look at a typical workflow for creating an alert policy and an alert condition attached to that policy:
+Now that you understand some basic concepts and terms, let's look at a typical process for creating an alert policy and an associated alert condition: